 “The Dance of Reality” is the first movie Alejandro Jodorowsky has directed in 23 years, and it’s also the first movie of his that I have ever seen.
 He’s been making a comeback of sorts recently thanks to the documentary “Jodorowsky’s Dune” which looks at one of the greatest science fiction movies never made, and the appreciation for his cult classics “El Topo” and “The Holy Mountain” continues to grow.
 Like another visionary filmmaker Terrence Malick, he disappeared from movie making for a long period of time, but now he’s back and, like Malick, does not appear to have lost his touch to create a film that is unique in its design.
 Watching it was an amazing experience, and it pulled me in like few films do these days.

-The movie is autobiographical (thank god the words “based on a true story” were used here) as it takes us back to the director’s childhood in Tocopilla, a coastal town on the edge of the Chilean desert.
+The movie is autobiographical (thank god the words “based on a true story” were not used here) as it takes us back to the director’s childhood in Tocopilla, a coastal town on the edge of the Chilean desert.
 Playing Alejandro as a child is Jeremias Herskovits, and it is through his eyes that we see this small town and the unusual characters that inhabit it.
 There are moments where Alejandro appears onscreen as himself to soothe his younger self as he goes through trials and tribulations in life both at home and outside of it.

 Alejandro’s father, Jaime (played by the director’s son, Brontis Jodorowsky), is introduced to us as a brutally tough man and a Communist who dresses like Joseph Stalin every day.
 Jaime is very eager for his son to prove his loyalty to him by exposing him to painful situations like getting a tooth fixed without any novocaine.
 This is done to test the boy’s manhood and to make sure he doesn’t cry because men don’t cry (or so we are taught from childhood).
 Don’t worry, these tests come back to haunt Jaime in a rather excruciating way.